SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 There are various approaches for collaborative signaling between the server/client and network including out-of-band signaling, client-centric metadata sharing and proxied connections.
 The requirements here focus on proxied metadata connections on path with the data traffic.

 The path signals below should follow the principles of intentional distribution, protection of information, minimization and limiting impact as described in {{?RFC9419}} and {{?RFC8558}}.
-Leveraging previous experience ({{?RFC9049}}), the metadata signals does not need application identity, application cause (or 'reason'), server identity or the inspection of client(host)-to-server encrypted payload.
+Leveraging previous experience ({{?RFC9049}}), the metadata signals does not need application identity, application cause (or 'reason'), server identity or the inspection of client-to-server encrypted payload.

 The metadata connections may be between server and network (in either direction) or between client and network (in either direction).